Learn

 Don’t Rely on “Hope and Pray” as a Strategy

 Teens often want to apply to competitive schools to see if they can get admitted.
 If they are, it’s natural to want to support them in attending this “dream” school.
-But the dream can quickly become a financial nightmare, for both you and your student.
+But the dream can quickly become a financial nightmare for both you and your student.
 Instead, help them understand the importance of only applying to schools they can afford to attend.

-Don’t Pay Out of State Tuition for a Public University
+Don’t Pay Out-of-State Tuition for a Public University

 Public universities really stick it to out-of-state students.
 They use out-of-state tuition as a way to make up for state budget cuts.
 They also don’t usually give out-of-state students any financial aid.
 There’s no reason to pay the cost of a private school and only receive the resources of a public university.
 If your student has an in-state option, that’s the public school they should attend.